ethereum-optimism/superchain-ops/security-council-rehearsals/templates/r5-guardian-override/README.md

    run `just prepare-json` to update the `input.json` file.
 2. Test the newly created rehearsal by following the security council steps in the [`Approving the transaction`](#approving-the-transaction) section above.
-3. Update the rehearsal folder name in the `1.
-Update repo and move to the appropriate folder for this rehearsal task` section and the address in the `3.2.
-Validate correctness of the state diff` section above.
+3. Update the placeholder values in these instructions above:
+   1. `REPLACE_WITH_REHEARSAL_FOLDER` should be the name of the rehearsal directory
+   1. `COUNCIL_SAFE` should match the value set in the `.env` file
+   1. `GuardianSafe_ADDRESS` should match the value set in the `.env` file
+   1. `SuperchainConfig_ADDRESS` should match the value set in the `.env` file
 4. Commit the newly created files to Github.

 ### [After the rehearsal] Execute the output